-Amendments to Long-Term Planning

-As outlined above, Partial Action Plan 4 allocated \$13,894,848 to Long Term Planning, of which a portion was allocated to West Street Planning.
-Funds are no longer need for work related to West Street planning.
-As a result, LMDC proposes to reallocate \$1,800,000 for the construction related cost of the pedestrian bridge as described above (Section IIF), reducing the allocation for this activity to \$12,094,848.

-The total estimated cost for Long-Term Planning as result of the reallocation of \$1,800,000 to Short-Term Capital Projects has decreased to \$12,094,848.
+February 2006 Amendment to Long-Term Planning: As outlined above, Partial Action Plan 4 allocated \$13,894,848 to Long-Term Planning, of which a portion was allocated to West Street Planning.
+Funds were no longer need for work related to West Street planning.
+As a result, \$1,800,000 was reallocated for the construction related cost of the pedestrian bridge as described above (Section II.F.), reducing the allocation for this activity to \$12,094,848.
+The total allocated amount for Long-Term Planning as result of the reallocation of \$1,800,000 to Short-Term Capital Projects was decreased to \$12,094,848.